Linear complementary pairs of skew constacyclic codes: Preliminaries

 Thus, if the security parameter as in Definition \ref{defn:secparam} is high enough, so will be the two security parameters, \( d_{\text{Trigger}} \) and \( d_{\text{Payload}} \), considered in \cite[Section II.B]{Ngo15}.

-We shall now recall some common tools in order to work properly with skew constacyclic codes, mostly following \cite{GLNN18} for their construction.
+We shall now recall some common tools for studying skew constacyclic codes, mostly following \cite{GLNN18} for their construction.
 We consider an automorphism \(\sigma\) of finite order \(|\sigma| = \mu\) in the Galois group of the field \( F \).
 Let \(K = F^\sigma\) be its fixed field.
 The \(i\)-th truncated norm with respect to \( \sigma \) is defined as

 for each \(a \in F\).
 Observe that the usual norm associated to the field extension \(F/K\) is